-4. Humor — Swearing among friends can be quite hilarious.
+4. Humor.
+When among friends, swearing can be a source of mirth.
 In such circumstances, it represents a release from normal social constraints or, like play-fighting, makes light of a potentially threatening person or situation, and, to some extent, also of ourselves.
 In that much, swearing, and humor in general, can help to restore perspective on a certain person or situation.

-5. Peer and social bonding — Swearing can serve to show that we belong in a certain group, or that we are able to be ourselves and therefore wholly comfortable with the members of that group.
+5. Peer and social bonding.
+Swearing can show that we belong in a certain group, that we are able to be ourselves and wholly comfortable and secure with the members of that group.
 If done correctly, it can also signal that we are open, honest, self-deprecating, easygoing, and fun-loving.
 Another form of verbalization that is closely connected with our emotions is singing, and, in clinical practice, I’ve noticed that when people lose the faculty of speech through brain damage (most commonly dementia or stroke), the ability to sing is often preserved—along with the ability to swear.

-6. Self-expression — Swearing can be a way of showing that we really mean something, or that it is really important to us.
+6. Self-expression.
+Swearing can be a way of signaling that we really mean something, or that it is really important to us.
 That's why swearing is so much a part of any sport.
-It also broadens our register and makes us more lively and interesting, being used, for example, to add emphasis or "punch" to our speech.
+It also broadens our register and makes us more lively and interesting, being used, for example, to add emphasis or 'punch' to our speech.
 Shakespeare often used foul language, albeit more inventively than most: 'Away, you starveling, you elf-skin, you dried neat’s-tongue, bull’s-pizzle, you stock-fish!'
 At the same time, swearing can also be a way of showing that something really means something to us.
-The philosopher Paul Feyerabend made this point very profoundly: "...when sophistication loses content then the only way of keeping in touch with reality is to be crude and superficial."
+The philosopher Paul Feyerabend made this point very profoundly: '...when sophistication loses content then the only way of keeping in touch with reality is to be crude and superficial.'

 7. Improved psychological and physical health.
 The health benefits of swearing include increased circulation, elevated endorphins, and an overall sense of calm, control, and well-being.
 The key is to do it sparingly and not to get angry at the same time, which would be very bad for you—as well as terribly vulgar.